smeea/vdb/README.md

 ## LICENSE

 MIT for everything, except:
-- Card images and game-related icons at `react-frontend/assets/images/`, which are copyrighted by Paradox Interactive AB and used under [Dark Pack](https://www.worldofdarkness.com/dark-pack) agreement.
+- Card images and game-related icons at `react-frontend/assets/images/` and card texts which are copyrighted by Paradox Interactive AB and used under [Dark Pack](https://www.worldofdarkness.com/dark-pack) agreement.